-Maybe it is because you don’t need a fork to eat them.
+Maybe it’s because you don’t need a fork to eat them.
 Or maybe because they are so dunkable in whatever sauce I have on hand.
-Or it really could be because nuggets have a way being an easy addition to any meal and kiddo instantly get excited to see them on their plate.
+Or it really could be because nuggets have a way of being an easy addition to any meal and kiddos instantly get excited to see them on their plate.

 And while there is a time and place for the occasional dino-nugget from the freezer section of the grocery store, I honestly prefer to make my own nuggets so that I can fill them with vegetables (like I do) and since they are so easy to make, nuggets make for an easy weeknight dinner.